Game Preview: Condors v Canucks, 7 p.m.

 GAME PREVIEW presented by Rodriguez & Associates

-The Condors are unbeaten in seven straight at home (5-0-2) as they open a two-game set with Abbotsford.
+The Condors are unbeaten in eight straight at home (6-0-2) as they look for their third straight win over the Canucks.

 LOOKING BACK